adarnimrod/nginx/README.rst

 Install Nginx with common minimal configuration.
 Just package installation, create configuration directories and copy templates (if any).
-Configuration templates can be placed inside :code:`templates/nginx.conf.d/` and server templates inside :code:`templates/nginx.sites-enabled/` either inside the role or relative to the playbook.
+Configuration templates can be placed inside :code:`templates/nginx/conf.d/` and server templates inside :code:`templates/nginx/sites-enabled/` either inside the role or relative to the playbook.
+OCSP, XSS and other such headers are not always possible and therefore out of the scope of this role and left up to the user.

 Requirements
 ------------